Nigel Justice

 Nigel Justice (born 29 August 1956) is an English former professional darts player who played in Professional Darts Corporation (PDC) events.

 Career

 Justice played in three PDC World Darts Championships between 1996 and 2001, with his best run being to the last 16 in 2000, before losing to Shayne Burgess.
 He also reached the quarter-finals of the 1995 World Matchplay after beating Jef Scheyltjens and Jocky Wilson.
 He lost to Cliff Lazarenko.

-Justice qualified for the 2003 UK Open, but lost 5-1 in legs during the first round to fellow compatriot Norman Fletcher.
+Justice qualified for the 2003 UK Open, but lost 5-1 in legs during the first round to Norman Fletcher.

 He quit the PDC in 2003.